-The Counselor works under the guidance of a Supervisor.
-The Counselor is responsible for providing comprehensive counseling services/classroom instruction and guidance to a client caseload in the areas of substance abuse, emotional and mental health issues, and life skills within the scope of CSCD programming, policies and procedures and DSHS Standards.
+The Counselor or Intern Counselor works under the guidance of a Supervisor.
+The Counselor or Intern Counselor is responsible for providing comprehensive counseling services/classroom instruction and guidance to a client caseload in the areas of substance abuse, emotional and mental health issues, and life skills within the scope of CSCD programming, policies and procedures and DSHS Standards.

 PRINCIPLE DUTIES AND RESPONSIBILITIES:

 - Completes client psychosocial assessments, develops and revises client treatment plans.

 - Conducts weekly client progress assessments and any reports on client status and activities as required.

 - Conducts substance abuse education as described by program.

 - Conducts personal and social adjustment training as described by program.